ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 * Turkish Wikipedia (30 April 2017): [/ipfs/QmQYGetfzpDR3pPR8mGq78yA87Jpe3RE3tUxp9nhDv36bW/wiki/Anasayfa.html](https://ipfs.io/ipfs/QmQYGetfzpDR3pPR8mGq78yA87Jpe3RE3tUxp9nhDv36bW/wiki/Anasayfa.html)

 This link points to a specific snapshot.
 It will always point to that specific day's snapshot.
 To find the most up-to-date snapshot of Wikipedia on IPFS you can use this IPNS link, which will resolve to the latest snapshot whenever we release a new one:
-* Turkish Wikipedia (most recent snapshot): [/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html](https://ipfs.io/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html)
+* Turkish Wikipedia (most recent snapshot, resolved through IPNS): [/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html](https://ipfs.io/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html)

 ### Human-readable links